Perform Like an Engine: A Closed-Loop Neural-Symbolic Learning Framework for Knowledge Graph Inference: Experiments

 \subsection{Case Study}

 As shown in Figure \ref{fig:casestudy}, although the head entity $Jonathan$ and the candidate tail entity $York$ are not linked by any direct relation in the KG, there is an explicit path between them.
 This path can be represented as the relation $PersonBornInCity$ deduced by a matched CP rule.
-The path and the rule together boost the score of the correct candidate tail entity calculated by Eq. \ref{eq23}, and especially provide the interpretable explanation to help increase the user's credibility of the predicted result.
+The path and the rule together boost the score of the correct candidate entity $York$ calculated by Eq. \ref{eq23}, and especially provide the interpretability of the result.